-- Go To: Displays the first or last recorded image, or searches by date and time (see the previous Searching Video - Go To section of this chapter for more details). - Clip-Copy: Clips a video segment and saves it (see the following Clip Copy section for more details). - Zoom: Zooms the current playback image. - Slow Play: Plays video at low speed (x1/2, x1/3, x1/4, x1/6 and x1/8).
+- Go to: Displays the first or last recorded image, or searches by date and time (see the previous Searching Video Go To section of this chapter for more details). - Clip-Copy: Clips a video segment and saves it (see the following Clip Copy section for more details). - Zoom: Zooms the current playback image. - Enable De-Interlace: Turns the de-interlace filters on. - Slow Play: Plays video at low speed (x1/2, x1/3, x1/4, x1/6 and x1/8).